adriaan-vd-graaf/genome_integration/docs/source/about_mr_link.md

 [here](simulation_for_mr_link.md).
 Please set the ensg_id option to: `--ensg_id simulated_run`, as simulations
 do not represent any gene locations.

+**New as of 8th of July 2022**

+MR-link provides the option to run the file for user specified regions, instead of only Ensembl IDs.
+Use the `--region` specifier with a region in the format of `<chr>:<start>-<end>`.
+It now becomes possible to specify arbitrary regions.
+**N.b.** Please make sure the regions are large enough (at least a few megabases) so that pleiotropy correction for MR-link happens correctly

 ## Quick examples to run MR-link